Maritime transport of goods - quarterly data

 - A first estimate for the following quarter is included in Figure 2 in this publication.
 The first estimate is based on data provided by the reporting countries in the same way as the ordinary maritime transport statistics.
 However, the quality checks on the underlying data have yet to be completed for all countries.
 Thus, the estimated figures may be subject to a higher level of revision than the statistics for the other quarters in this publication.

-- The figures for port activity in the Netherlands in 2012 are provisional and are likely to be revised.
+- The data for port activity in France for 2012 and 2013 were partially estimated by Eurostat.
+They are to be considered as provisional and are likely to be revised.

 Due to revisions of the underlying data, figures in this article may differ from figures currently or previously available on Eurostat's web site.